flytbase/flytdocs/source/docs/FlytOS/Developers/FlytSim/FlytSimInstallationGuide.rst

 .. note:: This step requires you to have a registered FlytBase Account.
 In case you don't have an account, :ref:`create a FlytBase Account<create_flytbase_account>` before you proceed.

-You have to activate installed FlytSim, without which critical APIs would not function.
+You have to activate installed FlytSim, without which critical APIs will not function.

 1. Make sure your machine has internet access before proceeding.
 2. :ref:`Launch FlytSim <launch flytsim>` and ignore warnings thrown in the terminal for license not being activated.
 3. :ref:`Launch FlytConsole <FlytConsole_launch>`.
 You can launch FlytConsole in your browser using the URL ``http://localhost/flytconsole`` or on some other PC's browser using the URL ``http://ip-address-of-device/flytconsole``.
 In FlytConsole click on **Activate Now tag** under **License tab** at bottom right corner.
 A pop-up will appear which will direct you to the device registration page.
 If you are not logged in, enter your FlytBase Account credentials to log in.
 4. Choose a device nick-name and select your compute engine.
-5. In the drop down for license, select existing license if available or select ‘Issue a new license’.
+5. In the license drop-down list, select existing license if available or select ‘Issue a new license’.
 You can also provide a nick-name for your license.
 6. Click on Save Changes to register device and generate a license key.
 7. Copy the generated license key and enter it in FlytConsole to complete the activation process of your device.
 The Activate Now tag at bottom right corner of FlytConsole should now turn green.